CyberT33N/electron-vite-cheat-sheet/README.md

 # Option 1 (is.dev)
+- ELECTRON_RENDERER_URL will be set electron-vite by default so no need to add it to .env
 ```typescript
   // HMR for renderer base on electron-vite cli.
   // Load the remote URL for development or the local html file for production.